zogzog/cubicweb/doc/book/en/development/webstdlib/startup.rst

 Views that don't apply to a result set

 *index*
     This view defines the home page of your application.
-It does not require a result set to apply to.
+It does not._cwuire a result set to apply to.

 *schema*